curbengh/curbengh.github.io/source/_posts/facebook-instagram-whatsapp-china.md

 If you haven't noticed, the SIMs I mentioned here (including Starhub and China Unicom) are **data-only** (some can call/text, read below).
 So you can't make/send/receive calls and SMS.

-**Edit**: I found China Unicom SIMs that can call (not sure about text) between Mainland and Hong Kong; [3-day](https://res.cloudinary.com/curben/image/upload/20181231/unicom-3-day.jpg) and [5-day](https://res.cloudinary.com/curben/image/upload/20181231/unicom-5-day.jpg) SIMs.
+**Edit**: I stumbled upon China Unicom SIMs that can call (not sure about text) between Mainland and Hong Kong; [3-day](https://res.cloudinary.com/curben/image/upload/20181231/unicom-3-day.jpg) and [5-day](https://res.cloudinary.com/curben/image/upload/20181231/unicom-5-day.jpg) SIMs.
 They are Hong Kong SIMs, so they should work.
 They include data but the SIMs are one-time use only.

 For regular SIMs that include call and text, I found this [Hong Kong SIM](https://res.cloudinary.com/curben/image/upload/20181231/unicom-cross-border.jpg).
 The seller usually also sells prepaid voucher, so you can keep it active like StarHub's.